-The madness glinting in my eye caused the Big O to get the last rental car at Brisbane airport (a V8 supercar Ford type) and hotfoot it to Coolangatta to fly home from there.
+The madness glinting in my eye caused The Artist to get the last rental car at Brisbane airport (a V8 supercar Ford type) and hotfoot it to Coolangatta to fly home from there.

 With the help of my parents who did a snatch and grab at the airport of my children and luggage and a mad arse taxi driver you will be pleased to know that I was in my seats at Wicked by 3pm.
 (Note to any airline peeps reading this – I can clear passengers out of a medium sized jet in 4 minutes flat – the children died a little when I yelled down the aisle “People, focus and move – I need to be somewhere in half an hour so hustle!”.
 Apparently that’s not good airline etiquette)

-The only downside (apart from having to hire a car and drive 200km to fly home from another airport) was that my outfit was shit (because I was supposed to go home and change – if those fuckers at Jetstar would just have let me on my original flight).
+The only downside (apart from having to hire a car and drive 200km to fly home from another airport) was that my outfit was not at all appropriate for an opening night at the theatre (because I was supposed to go home and change – if those bastards at Jetstar would just have let me on my original flight).
 But I had clean underwear on.
 Just like my mother told me.

-The Big O also adds as I’m running out of the house with the camera that his homie Ray thought the pictures were really funny.
+The Artist also adds as I’m running out of the house with the camera that his homie Ray thought the pictures were really funny.
 What???
 What?????

 Only joking he says.
 I am feeling distinctly nervous.
 That is all.